-• Format the memory card in the camera (p.
+• Perform a low-level format of the memory card in the camera (p.
 49).

 When you can't make settings for shooting functions or FUNC. menu.

 The items in which settings can be made differ depending on the shooting mode.
 Refer to "Functions Available in Each Shooting Mode" (pp. 120 - 121).